slime/slime/CONTRIBUTING.md

 immediately setup.

-The nicknames pose a compatibility hazard if the user tries to load SLIME's SWANK server into the Lisp image where SLYNK is already setup.
+The nicknames pose a compatibility hazard if the user tries to load SLIME's Swank server into the Lisp image where Slynk is already setup.
 Therefore, users wishing to run both servers alongside in the same Lisp image must take care to not load the `sly-retro` contrib, which takes only a line of Emacs-Lisp code: